 A nauseating sensation of deja vu throttled Werner’s mind, and his stomach began to somersault.
 Paired with it came a lightheadedness that made the room spin.
 The words Francis and Nico were exchanging became muffled, indiscernible.

 Werner hadn’t felt this way since the incident at the Aquarian-Capricornian border.
 He clenched his fists beneath the table and kept his expression stolid as he tried to get a hold of himself.
 Eventually, the nausea lessened and he forced himself to focus on the conversation.

 Francis was now addressing the colonel: “Mr. von Spiel, I hope you and your fellow men are finding everything to your tastes.
 On behalf of Mr. Romano and my brothers, I apologize for the delay.
 We are happy to provide you with anything you need during your extended stay.”

 Right.
 The crime organizations were trying to keep the conditions of the dons quiet.
-This most likely meant not only the colonel but Nico too was going to be intentionally kept in the dark about the affair.
+This most likely meant the colonel and Nico were going to be intentionally kept in the dark about the affair.
 And that was fine.

 “Feel free to speak openly, Mr. Foxman.
 Everyone here has knowledge of our business relations,” Fritz said, waving him off.
 “And there’s no need to apologize.
 Things happen.”